 The schematic diagram in Figure~\ref{fig:light_cone} illustrates the procedure of our light-cone construction.
-In order to construct pseudo-independent light-cone outputs, the construction process involves several randomisation processes.
+To construct pseudo-independent light-cone outputs, the construction process involves several randomisation processes.
 First, for each redshift, we randomly choose one snapshot among 5 realisations and line-of-sight direction from 6 directions along $(x, y, z, -x, -y, -z)$ axes.
 Next, we cut the snapshot by half at the random position and use only one side.
-Finally, we randomly rotate and translate all particles in directions perpendicular to the line-of-sight direction under periodic boundary condition.
-We repeat this procedure for all 10 stacked snapshots, and then we obtain one light-cone output.
-In total, we repeat the whole procedure 108 times and obtain 108 pseudo-independent mock maps that cover $5 \times 5 \, \mathrm{deg}^2$.
+Finally, we randomly rotate and translate all particles in directions perpendicular to the line-of-sight direction under periodic boundary conditions.
+We repeat this procedure for all 10 stacked snapshots and obtain one light-cone output.
+In total, we repeat the whole process 108 times and obtain 108 pseudo-independent mock maps that cover $5 \times 5 \, \mathrm{deg}^2$.